zhangsu/seal/README.md

 make install
 ```

-Note that Win32 binaries are shipped with the project for compiling SEAL on
+Note that Win32 binaries are shipped with the project for compiling Seal on
 Windows.
 You can of course compile your own copies of the dependency
 libraries on Windows, but I feel like Win32 users do not usually do that.

 ## Demos

-To run the demos under `demo` in Ruby, first build SEAL as a Ruby extension,
+To run the demos under `demo` in Ruby, first build Seal as a Ruby extension,
 then:

 ```bash